Thursday 12 October 2017, 16:30 – 18:00

 We are thinking of setting up some meetings on Sunday mornings, for Dharma practice and lunch.
-This would probably involve people getting together at about 11 a.m. for some meditation and a recorded talk, and then having a bring-and-share lunch, which would not be held in silence.
+This would probably involve people getting together at about 11 a.m. for some meditation and a recorded talk, and then having a bring-and-share lunch, when we can socialise together over lunch.

 The main idea behind the initiative is to give people the chance to get to know each other, as well as providing another opportunity for practice.
 It would also give people who can’t come to the Monday drop-in group another chance to practise with the Sangha.
 Families with children could come to the lunch part, even if they couldn’t join in with the meditation.
 Although it would be mainly a `peer-facilitated’ group, we could occasionally invite teachers, or those in training to teach, instead of listening to a recorded talk.